mobifu1/arduino_gps_clock/README.md

 show the rotation of sun & moon on a imitation horizon at the display

-display tide calculation for the location
+tidal level calculation for your predefined location

 ![Steampunk Clock](https://github.com/mobifu1/arduino_gps_clock/blob/master/steampunk%20clock-1.jpg "Steampunk Clock")